 - 1. A completed Defiance College application for admission. - 2.
 Cumulative GPA from the most recent college/university of 2.0.
 Students with lower GPA's will be reviewed by Admissions Review Committee. - a.
 Unofficial transcripts may be submitted and used for preliminary credit evaluations.
-Final credit evaluation requires an official transcript. - b.
+Final credit evaluation requires an official transcript - b.
 Unofficial credit evaluations will occur within 48 hours of application, except teacher education majors, which may take up to 72 hours.
 During December and summer the timeline for evaluations may be longer and will be communicated with the applicant. - 3.
 Defiance College is test-optional for applicants for fall 2023, except for those majoring in Nursing.
 Students intending to major in Biology, Molecular Biology or Exercise Science (pre-professional track only) may be asked to take a free on-site ACT examination for advising and course placement purposes after a review of their high school transcript.
+Applicants can self-

-Applicants can self-report their ACT or SAT scores by sending a screenshot that includes the composite score(s) and all sub scores as well as their name.
+- report their ACT or SAT scores by sending a screenshot that includes the composite score(s) and all sub scores as well as their name.
 Defiance College will use a super score to determine admission and scholarships. - 4.
-An official high school transcript sent directly from the high school, or test results from the General Educational Development Test (GED).
+Defiance College only requires high school transcripts if you have less than 30 college/university credits.
+Otherwise, an official high school transcript sent directly from the high school, or test results from the General Educational Development Test (GED).